nehalineogi/azure-cross-solution-network-architectures/apim/README-common.md

 # Backend API

 A backend in APIM is an HTTP service that implements the CRUD operations.
-This could running with Azure PaaS services like AKS or Azure Functions.
+This could running with Azure PaaS services like AKS, Azure Functions or Azure logic APPs.
 This could also be running on a IaaS VM in Auzure or On-Premises.
 The backend API URLs are referenced in the APIs created with APIM.

 ![APIM Architecture](images/common/backend-api.png)